PFAS Lawsuits

 One of our trusted legal partners can help you learn more about your options if you aren’t sure you qualify for a PFAS lawsuit.
 We can match you with a law firm that is a good fit for your case.

-Who Is Being Sued Over PFAS?
+Who Are People Suing Over PFAS?

 Manufacturer 3M has been a defendant in many lawsuits over its ties to PFAS.
 The company produced firefighting foams that contained forever chemicals.